FREE Shipping on orders over $899

 Types of female alopecia

-We can fundamentally distinguish two types of female alopecia, easily differentiated by their way of manifesting.
+We can basically distinguish two types of female alopecia, easily differentiated by their way of manifesting.

-On the one hand, we have the Androgenic alopecia , which is the one that occurs most in women.
-In this case the hair becomes thinner and Volume is lost at the top of the head .
-Hair loss is a consequence of hormonal problems that weaken the hair follicles and these in turn produce less hair.
-This decrease in production means that the hair that falls out is not renewed quickly, giving rise to small areas of hairlessness, which if not treated can lead to baldness.
+On the one hand, we have the androgenic alopecia , which is the most common in women.
+In this case the hair becomes thinner and Volume is lost on the top of the head .
+Hair loss is a consequence of hormonal problems that weaken the hair follicles, which in turn produce less hair.
+This decrease in production causes the hair that falls out not to renew itself quickly, resulting in small bald patches, which if left untreated can lead to baldness.

-Androgenic alopecia is usually closely related to three aspects: the seasonal turnover of the hair, genetic inheritance or hormonal factors such as those that occur during pregnancy. pregnancy, lactation or menopause.
-External factors have also been identified that can affect hair loss, both in women and men.
+Androgenic alopecia is usually closely related to three aspects: the seasonal replacement of hair, genetic inheritance or hormonal factors such as those that occur during the pregnancy, breastfeeding, or menopause.
+External factors have also been identified that can affect hair loss in both women and men.
 We are referring to stress and bad feeding .

 The second type of female alopecia is known as alopecia areata and affects the scalp, but only in some localized areas .
-Is a autoimmune disease which can have different conditions, including genetics, and certain triggers, mainly stress, changes in life and infections, especially of the mouth and teeth.
-Having said all this, it is not known exactly what its cause is.
+It is a autoimmune disease It can be caused by various factors, including genetics, and certain triggers, primarily stress, life changes, and infections, especially of the mouth and teeth.
+All that said, its exact cause is unknown.

-Alopecia areata is characterized by large or small circular areas appearing in which all follicular units (those that produce hair) stop making hair.
-There are different degrees, from being limited to small areas without hair until they join together, giving rise to larger areas of alopecia and, in the most severe cases, causing the loss of all hair and even all body hair.
+Alopecia areata is characterized by the appearance of circular areas, large or small, in which all follicular units (those that produce hair) stop producing hair.
+There are varying degrees, from limited to small bald patches to areas that coalesce, resulting in larger areas of alopecia and, in the most severe cases, causing the loss of all hair and even all body hair.

-There is another type of alopecia called Scarring alopecia , with also little known causes, but most likely with an autoimmune nature.
-It is a disease in which treatments, similar to those for areata, do not have great effects and for which transplantation is also contraindicated.
+There is another type of alopecia called Scarring alopecia , also with little-known causes but most likely autoimmune.
+It's a disease for which treatments, similar to those for areata, have little effect, and for which transplantation is also contraindicated.

 How to treat alopecia

-To treat alopecia, the first thing to do is seek the help of a dermatologist, if he specializes in trichology, even better.
-Trichology is, broadly speaking, the science of the scalp and hair, both healthy and affected by some pathology.
+To treat alopecia, the first thing to do is seek the help of a dermatologist, even better if they specialize in trichology.
+Trichology is, broadly speaking, the science of the scalp and hair, both healthy and affected by a condition.

-One of the methods to treat alopecia is hair graft .
-To do this, the expert will assess several aspects, such as whether the hair loss has stabilized or not or whether the alopecia is diffuse or localized.
-In some cases there are medical treatments that can delay the graft.
+One of the methods to treat alopecia is Hair transplant .
+To perform this procedure, the expert will assess several factors, such as whether hair loss has stabilized or not, and whether the alopecia is diffuse or localized.
+In some cases, medical treatments can delay the transplant.

-In the case of alopecia areata, the treatment is totally different.
-What is most commonly used are corticosteroids, immunosuppressants, contact immunotherapy, or biological treatments, among others.
-Also used is the Platelet-rich plasma and mesotherapy .
+In the case of alopecia areata, the treatment is completely different.
+The most commonly used are corticosteroids, immunosuppressants, contact immunotherapy, or biological treatments, among others.
+Other treatments are platelet-rich plasma and mesotherapy .

 PRONAPRESA